Transcript: Best Berries

 Just to give a sense of scale, this is how many antioxidants are in America’s two most popular fruits: bananas and apples.
 Now, the most popular fruit in the world is mango, which does better.
 But none of these are a match for the berries: here’s a cup of strawberries, blueberries, raspberries, cranberries, and blackberries.

-That’s pretty much where most of us have to leave it unless you have access to crowberries.
+Now that’s pretty much where most of us have to leave it, unless you have access to crowberries.
 Or—whoa!—dog rose berries.
-But getting back to what you can actually buy in a store, you see I keep changing the scale over here on the right.
+But getting back to what we can actually buy in a store, you see, I keep changing the scale here on the right.

-What about goji berries—I’ll cover them in an upcoming dried fruit video.
+What about goji berries?
+I’ll cover those in an upcoming video on dried fruit.
 What about a shot of Tahitian noni juice?
-It doesn’t even make it up to banana; and sadder than even that, is a cup of green grapes, which technically are berries, but nutritionally are the Wonder Bread of the fruit kingdom.
+Doesn’t even make it up to banana.
+And sadder than even that is a cup of green grapes, which, technically, are berries, but nutritionally, are the Wonder Bread of the fruit kingdom.

-What about acai berries?
-There was actually an acai study that caught my eye last year in the journal of experimental gerontology.
-Acai fruit pulp improves survival on a high fat diet.
-I thought how interesting until I reread the title more closely.
-Acai improves the survival of flies on a high fat diet.
+What about açaí berries?
+There was actually an açaí study that caught my eye last year in the Journal of Experimental Gerontology.
+Açaí fruit pulp improves survival on a high-fat diet.
+I thought, how interesting, until I reread the title more closely: “Açaí…improves [the] survival of flies on a high fat diet.”
 Why would you even want to do that?
-I imagine the researchers out collecting flies from some fast food dumpster.
+I imagine the researchers out collecting flies from some fast food dumpster or something.